Every once in a while, I meet someone who doesn’t believe that the Beatles were the greatest band of all time.

 - Their ability to cross over from media and teen idols to musical innovators is one-of-a-kind.
-Their chart success is unparalleled; but despite their popularity, they managed to continue to improve throughout their career.
+Their chart success and initial popularity are unparalleled; but despite their initial fame, they managed to continue to improve throughout their career.

 - Their place in popular culture is unrivaled – Their movies, their appearance on the Ed Sullivan Show (in which they played to 74 million people), the “bigger than Jesus” comment, the refusal to play in concert after 1966, the Maharishi, the painstaking production work, the beginnings of the drug culture and LSD fad, “Helter Skelter” and Charles Manson, the “Paul is Dead” phenomenon, Yoko Ono, the rooftop concert, the cover of Abbey Road, the subsequent solo years, and the hit singles created from rough demos of the late Lennon.

 - They accomplished all this in just seven years.